Systems-Theory-in-Systems-Biology/EPI/DEVELOPMENT.md

 ---
 **IMPORTANT**

 Run all commands in the next section in the poetry shell.
 It can be started with `poetry shell`.
-Alternatively you can run commands with `poetry run <yourcommand>`.
+Alternatively, you can run commands with `poetry run <yourcommand>`.

 ---